 The baristas must be stopped.
 Carrot lattes are now a thing, and no, they're not a healthy way to get your morning caffeine fix.
-While you may assume that a carrot latte is some trendy veggie-flavoured concoction, that's not quite what's happening here.
+While you may assume that a carrot latte is some trendy veggie-flavored concoction, that's not quite what's happening here.
 Instead, PopSugar reports that carrot lattes ("carrot-cinos," if you prefer) are actually just coffee placed inside of a hollowed out carrot.
 Instead of eating your root vegetables, you're just drinking out of one.

 The idea comes from Locals Corner in Seaforth, Australia — but don't expect carrot lattes to eventually show up at your nearest Starbucks, or even be on the menu at Locals Corner itself.
 A photo of the creation showed up on the coffee shop's Facebook page, seemingly to troll all of their customers.